Entity-Based Evaluation of Political Bias in Automatic Summarization: Methodology

-The second step is to assess the differences between these two sets of corresponding summaries $S_i^{e_1}$ and $S_i^{e_2}$, in which the source differs only by a single named entity ($e_1$ vs. $e_2$).
-We define feature functions to extract properties of these summaries.
-For example, a simple feature function can be the frequency of including $e_1$ or $e_2$ in the summary.\footnote{To ensure fair comparison, we replace $e_2$ back with $e_1$ in $S_i^{e_2}$ where it makes sense.} We apply the feature function to each of the summaries in $\{(S_{i}^{e_1}, S_{i}^{e_2})_{i=1}^N\}_m$ and then conduct paired $t$-tests to determine whether there exist significant differences between the summaries.
-From the patterns arising in the results of these analyses, we develop an understanding about the models' encoded biases for representations of $e_1$ and $e_2$.
+The second step is to assess the differences between these two sets of corresponding summaries $S_i^{e_1}$ and $S_i^{e_2}$.
+We define feature functions to extract properties of these summaries, and then conduct paired $t$-tests to measure significance levels.
+From the patterns arising in the results of these analyses, we develop an understanding of the models' encoded biases for representations of the entities.